 While these projects tend to be costlier, they provide better returns; however, there are ways around these high costs.
 For example, instead of doing a high-end upscale bathroom remodel you could budget for materials and save thousands down the road.

 Try focusing on home projects that involve replacing broken things more so than remodeling.
 Replacement projects generated a 74% return on investment, while remodeling projects provided just 63.7% on average.
 Outdated appliances, faucets, and finishes can become potential ROI opportunities as well.

 “Don’t judge a book by its cover.”
 You can kick this adage to the curb when it comes to curb appeal.
 Anything from poor landscaping to a strangely colored house can hurt your curb appeal.
 Landscaping is good a start because it’s typically inexpensive and an easy do it yourself project.
 Keep it cost-effective by maintaining the lawn neatly trimmed, killing weeds, removing any dead plants, adding new mulch to plant beds, adding a stone path, and adding lighting.

 Much like your home’s interior, make the outside of your home warm and eye-catching.
 This can be simply accomplished by painting or replacing your front door, repainting the home’s exterior, updating windows, and pressure washing focal points (driveways, walkways, or home exteriors).
-Bottom line, a study from Michigan State University indicates that landscaping and curb appeal investments can increase perceived home value between 5% to 11%.
+Bottom line, landscaping and curb appeal investments can increase perceived home value between 5.5% to 12.7%.